Dheia/oc-connect/README.md

 > Schemas created for a model inside of a plugin should always use `extend type Query` to define a query.

 ## Test your schemas
 The modules comes with the GraphQL playground.
-Go to **/graphql-playground** in your browser and test your schema here.
+Go to **/graphql-playground** in your browser and test your schema there.